YaoXinZhi/PheSeq/README.md

 ## Data preprocessing

 ### Pre-computed embedding for 32 Pan-Cancers in TCGA
-To facilitate the EMFAS implementation for more disease cases, pre-processed text and embedding data for 32 types of Pan-Cancers in TCGA database are offered in http://lit-evi.hzau.edu.cn/Bayes/more-diseases.
+To facilitate the PheSeq implementation for more disease cases, pre-processed text and embedding data for 32 types of Pan-Cancers in TCGA database are offered in http://lit-evi.hzau.edu.cn/Bayes/more-diseases.
 The data include rich-annotated sentence evidence and pre-computed embedding for each gene.

-For these 32 cancers, the pre-computed embedding data can be downloaded directly, and the EMFAS model can be used to intergrate the sequence analysis data already developed by the user with embedding data.
+For these 32 cancers, the pre-computed embedding data can be downloaded directly, and the PheSeq model can be used to intergrate the sequence analysis data already developed by the user with embedding data.

 ### Data Collection